TCDSolar/BELLA/README.rst

     - A file with the uncertainty bg results should be available in **PATH/TO/Multilaterate/Data/YYYY_MM_dd/bg/**

-    - If the showfigure=True then your ouput should look like:
+    - If the showfigure=True then your output should look like:

     .. image:: ./Figures_readme/bayes_positioner_map_median_-250_250_-250_250_10_10_3.jpg
         :align: center